Sabaki languages

 The Sabaki languages are the Bantu languages of the Swahili Coast, named for the Sabaki River.
-Sabaki is a Pokomo word for Large Fish.
 In addition to Swahili, Sabaki languages include Ilwana (Malakote) and Pokomo on the Tana River in Kenya, Mijikenda, spoken on the Kenyan coast; Comorian, in the Comoro Islands; and Mwani, spoken in northern Mozambique.
 In Guthrie's geographic classification, Swahili is in Bantu zone G, whereas the other Sabaki languages are in zone E70, commonly under the name Nyika.